keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ```
 :::

-Let’s break down the steps:
+Lifting `f` into the context works following these steps:

 1. By currying the function `f: (A, B) => C`, it becomes `A => B => C`.
 2. Lifting it with `pure()` gives `F[A => B => C]` in the desired case.
 3. In this form, `ap()` may apply the function to context argument `fa: F[A]` which will give back `F[B => C]` in the desired case if `fa` is itself in the desired case.
 4. Then `ap()` may apply the function to the context argument `fb: F[B]` which will give back `F[C]` in the desired case if `fb` is itself in the desired case.

 Each step of lifted function application accounts for the case of the function and argument contexts and halts if either context is in the undesired case.
+The undesired case will propagate instead if and when it exists.

 You might have noticed, `map2()` looks an awful lot like `map()`.
 In fact, `Applicative` provides a default implementation of `map()`: